 '''

-bootJar {
+tasks.named("bootJar") {

 manifest {

 attributes 'Start-Class': 'com.example.ExampleApplication'

 }

 }

 '''

 '''

-tasks.getByName<BootJar>("bootJar") {
+tasks.named<BootJar>("bootJar") {

 manifest {

 attributes("Start-Class" to "com.example.ExampleApplication")

 }

 }

 '''

 If the main class is written in Kotlin, the name of the generated Java class should be used.
 By default, this is the name of the Kotlin class with the Kt suffix added.
 For example, ExampleApplication becomes ExampleApplicationKt.
 If another name is defined using @JvmName then that name should be used.